Random Readings in a Gallery of Religious Art, Step 3: Daniel 5:26-31, Cyrus takes Babylon (3/4/15)

 The prophet Haggai brought God's word that those who returned from the Exile needed to get started on rebuilding the Temple.

 Today’s passage has only four hard names: Zerubbabel, Shealtiel, Jehozadak, and Haggai, but tomorrow’s passage has about a dozen hard names.
 Fellow-reader Barbara F. says that it’s difficult to concentrate on what’s happening because of all the unpronounceable names.
 Yes indeed, it is.
-So here’s a website
+So here’s a pronunciation guide

 Now here’s the important thing.
 Your first goal is to be able to read the names silently without getting confused.
 If you can already do that, no problem.
 If saying the name in your head would be helpful – and it might very well be